lagdo/polr-admin/README.md

 The features are mostly the same as Polr, but with few differences.

-- The package is a Laravel extension, and not a standalone application.
+- The package is a Laravel/Lumen extension, and not a standalone application.
 - AngularJS is dropped in favor of Jaxon [https://www.jaxon-php.org](https://www.jaxon-php.org).
 - The `Settings` tab allows to choose a Polr instance from a dropdown list.
 - The dashboard can display stats for all links.